 I think if you are low on budget and system is still ok.
 It is better to look around for minor upgrade options to get some noticeable boost.
 My best advice to those who are using old and even new PCs is getting SSD as your primary disk.
 This is probably the only one significantly noticeable upgrade of all.
 Any cheapest SSD will do the job.
 Normally you would want to have SSD for windows system and most installs and secondary mechanical high volume HDD for files and other storage.

 When speaking of the laptop, they are usually slower than desktops due to energy savings and cooling.
 The only cure here is also getting SSD instead of a built-in HDD.
 If there is no secondary HDD slot, then invest into larger SSD like 256G or bigger.
 Also, check out, you might be having a laptop that has M.2 SATA support.
 Then you will have to open the laptop and install M.2 SSD stick and still have a slot for normal HDD.

 And of course some general notices for old PC owners.
 Always clean your PC from dust.
-If you hear intense fan noise, it means it time to clean-up.
+If you hear intense fan noise, it means its time to clean-up.
 If you do this more frequently, compressed air is enough to blow out.
 If this doesn’t help, there might be fan issues.
 Replace fan it becomes suspicious.

-The other important part is power supply.
+The other important part is the power supply.
 If your PC is relatively old, it can be that power supply is also getting corrupted.
 It accumulates dust which is hard to get out without opening enclosure.
 Capacitors can get leaky and fail.
-From my experience I have replaced/repaired power supply twice.
+From my experience, I have replaced/repaired power supply twice.
 If you notice that PC sometimes doesn’t switch on or is sensitive to power fluctuations, better replace – they don’t cost much.